 Community Action Organization of Erie County and Buffalo assistance programs.

 Western New York and Buffalo residents can get help from the non-profit Community Action Organization of Erie County.
-Several services are administered.
+Several services are administered, including emergency grants, housing assistance, employment programs and other financial aid.
 A focus is on the low income, unemployed, disabled and seniors in Erie County New York.
 The site is part of the nationwide community action agency network.

 The organization and its Emergency Services Division is probably the group that has the greatest amount of demand on it.
 Case mangers from the non-profit will work with clients to assess their situation and also provide them short-term assistance.